All Episodes

 I mean, we've had rules on the books a long time about affiliations of the wrong kind of people and publications and the like inside the military.

-You know, my the very first book published by my new publishing company was about America's number one adversary.
+You know, the very first book published by my new publishing company was about America's number one adversary.

 If you look at the comments in there, it's exactly what you and I believe, and none of it is being done properly by this administration.

-I got 18 grandkids.
+I got 18 grandkids, okay?

 I'm not worried about Betsy and me.

-And our kids are going to do okay.
+We've done just fine, and our kids are going to do okay.

 It's my grandkids that I'm so concerned about.